7–9 July 2021

-Submission is now open for abstracts of papers to be presented at the British Society for the Philosophy of Science 2021 Annual Conference online on July 7th-9th 2021.
-Submissions are invited from anyone with a scholarly interest in the philosophy of science.
-Submissions from graduate students and people from underrepresented groups are particularly encouraged.
-(A limited number of graduate bursaries will be available.)
+Submission is now closed for abstracts of papers to be presented at the British Society for the Philosophy of Science 2021 Annual Conference online on July 7th-9th 2021.

 Papers may be on a wide selection of topics within the philosophy of science (see list below) and should be suitable for presentation in 20 minutes, which will allow 10 minutes discussion.
-Abstracts should be received no later than 15th February 2021.
-Abstracts will be anonymously refereed by the programme committee, and successful contributors notified by late April.
-Abstracts should include a statement of the main thesis as well as an outline of the central argument of the paper.
-To ensure full consideration, please also include a short bibliography of 2-5 representative references.
-We do not anticipate being able to share referees’ comments.
+Successful contributors have now been notified of the committee’s decisions, but due to the high number of submissions, we are unable to share referees’ comments.
 Please see important information below on BSPS policy regarding multiple submissions.

 List of topics: